mindspore-lab/mindocr/README.md

 The `--config` arg specifies the path to a yaml file that defines the model to be trained and the training strategy including data process pipeline, optimizer, lr scheduler, etc.

-MindOCR provides SoTA ocr models with their training strategies in `configs` folder.
+MindOCR provides SoTA OCR models with their training strategies in `configs` folder.
 You may adapt it to your task/dataset, for example, by running

 ```shell